biegehydra/EasyCsv-Dotnet/components.md

 - Performing complex operations with versioning
 - Adding additional csvs to working csv
 - Performing dedupe operations
-- Specifying operations to only operate on filtered rows
+- Specifying an operation to only operate on filtered rows

 To create your own strategies, you must first implement one of these [Interfaces](https://github.com/biegehydra/EasyCsv-Dotnet/blob/master/src/EasyCsv.Processing/Interfaces.cs).